 Does your doctor know about your Urgent Care visit?

-If you go to one of Cape Cod Healthcare’s Urgent Care centers in Sandwich, Falmouth, Hyannis or Harwich, your primary care doctor will receive an update about it – maybe before you even get back home.
+If you go to one of Cape Cod Healthcare’s Urgent Care centers in Sandwich, Hyannis or Harwich, your primary care doctor will receive an update about it – maybe before you even get back home.

-“I always get an email notification from the urgent care center or the ER that my patient has been seen there,” said Miguel Prieto, MD, a specialist in internal medicine with Emerald Physicians at the Bourne Health Center.
+“I always get an email notification from the urgent care center or the ER that my patient has been seen there,” said Miguel Prieto, MD, a specialist in internal medicine at the Bourne Health Center.
 “Whatever treatment was done is made available to me, so we can provide follow-up.”

 Primary care providers receive information on their patients who have been to the urgent care centers “almost in real time,” according to Dr. Sidhartha.